 Rooms Near the Pool Areas

 Deck 9, also known as Lido Deck, has cabins 9289 to 9294 near the main pool.
-It can be noisy because of people swimming and pool activities.
+It can be noisy because of pool activities and deck parties.

 Note: It’s important to note that these cabins may be subject to more noise, the level of disturbance can vary depending on the time of day, the activities happening on the ship, and individual noise tolerance levels.
 If you prefer a quieter environment, it’s recommended to select cabins located away from these noisy areas.